Blog & News

-I’ve noticed that a lot of people in the industry are struggling to create reports that are meaningful, and the reasons for that is that you must first understand the prime HR objectives.
+“I’ve noticed that a lot of people in the industry are struggling to create reports that are meaningful, and the reasons for that is that you must first understand the prime HR objectives”, Dimitri explains.
 When you recognize that service management and delivery are the main focus, then you start looking at the reports that help you manage that service.

-Dimitri: We have noticed that our customers are placing a heavier focus on the onboarding phase than previously.
-Let’s be honest – they have spent considerable time, effort, and money on getting the right candidate to the door, and potentially loosing somebody at this stage of the game is disastrous.
-It’s not only financially costly, but has a large effect on your brand and can send shock waves through the organization.
+Our customers are placing a heavier focus on the onboarding phase than previously.
+They have spent considerable time, effort and money on getting the right candidate to the door, and potentially losing somebody at this stage of the game is disastrous.
+It’s not only financially costly but has a large effect on your brand and can send shock waves through the organization.